Eric-Kosovec/Cminus-Compiler/README.md

 Run 'make clean' in the root directory of the project.

 ## Testing
-**Testing will temporarily not work.**
 You will need to install Java through the following command:
 >sudo apt install default-jdk

-Inside the test folder, run the test.sh shell script, which will test each program against known-good output files.
+Inside the test folder, run the test.sh shell script, which will test each program against known-good output files and report any issues to you.